 Finally, make sure you respect employees’ time off.
 Going on vacation is supposed to offer a time to relax and kick back.
 If you’re sending emails and messages to them the entire time they’re gone, they won’t get the respite they need.

 If there’s one thing you want to avoid in terms of what makes employees happy it’s micromanaging.
 When you stand over your employees and watch their every move, it makes them feel as if they aren’t trusted.
 It can make them have doubts about their own abilities, which you do not want to foster.

 Instead, empower your employees.
 Give them the chance to make some of the big decisions on the team.
 This results in employees who feel they can handle anything, rather than workers who look to you when a decision has to be made.
 However, make sure you provide support for the workers as they make these decisions.
 Be a helper to them when it’s needed.

-Moving away from micromanagement is another great tip.
+Micromanaging is detrimental to employee happiness.
 Wherever possible, create fluidity in roles on your team.
-Giving autonomy to the employees makes them feel trusted and helps keep them in high spirits.
-It’s a key factor in what makes employees happy.
+Giving autonomy to employees makes them feel trusted and helps keep them in high spirits.

 Another aspect of what makes employees happy is connection.